ikolomiets/ikolomiets.github.io/logging-with-slack-and-log4j.md

 consider using *Log4j* [`<Async>`](https://logging.apache.org/log4j/2.x/manual/appenders.html#AsyncAppender) appender
 to wrap `<Http>` one.

 Another important consideration is privacy.
-Do not log data that may be considered as private or otherwise sensitive information.
+Do not log data that may be considered as private or sensitive.

 Lastly, due to limitation of `PatternLayout` to define Webhook's JSON request body, logger's methods that take instance of `Throwable` as last argument are not supported (stacktrace text comes after JSON and causes parsing error